Canon 1D X vs Nikon D5600

 It is notable that the D5600 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 1DX does not provide wifi capability.

 The D5600 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1DX has been discontinued (but can be found pre-owned on eBay).
+In contrast, the 1DX has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 1DX and D5600 can be found, respectively, in the Canon 1D X Manual (free pdf) or the online Nikon D5600 Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D X or the Nikon D5600 – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS-1D X: